Networks

 The Instant On web application provides a summary of the networks that are available for employee and guest users.

-To view the Networks > Overview page, click Networks tile on the Instant On home page, or click Networks from the navigation pane on the left:
+To view the Networks > Overview or LAN page, click the Networks tile on the Instant On home page, or click Networks from the navigation pane on the left:

 Table 1: Network Information